MegAmi24/Sonic-Nexus-v5/README.md

 # Special Thanks
 * [Rubberduckycooly](https://github.com/Rubberduckycooly) and [st×tic](https://github.com/stxticOVFL) for the original RSDK decompilations.
 * Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine).
+* Taxman and the Nexus Team for the original game.

 # Disclaimer
 Sonic Nexus is a fangame by Taxman and the Nexus Team.
 Sonic the Hedgehog and all related characters are property of SEGA and Sonic Team.
 This game is fan made and is not intended for retail.